A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection

 \subsection{Tecator data}

 We first examine the Tecator dataset which has already been investigated in \citet{griffin2010}, \citet{lamnisos2013} and \citet{griffin2018}.
 The data has been recorded by \citet{borggaard1992} on a Tecator Infratec Food Analyzer and consists of \(n=172\) meat samples and their near-infrared absorbance spectra, represented by \(p=100\) channels in the wavelength range 850-1050nm (compare \citealp{griffin2010}).
 The fat content of the samples is considered as the response variable.

-Here we analyse the efficiency of MAdaSub under the same setting as in \citet{lamnisos2013}, where several adaptive and non-adaptive MCMC algorithms are compared using normal linear models for the Tecator data.
-In particular, \citet{lamnisos2013} consider a classical \(\text{MC}^3\) algorithm (\citealp{madigan1995}), the adaptive Gibbs sampler of \citet{nott2005} and adaptive and non-adaptive Metropolis-Hastings algorithms based on the tunable model proposal of \citet{lamnisos2009}.
-In order to compare their results with MAdaSub, we choose the same conjugate prior set-up as in \citet{lamnisos2013}, i.e.\ we use the prior given in equation~(\ref{eq:prior1}) with \(g=5\), \(\bs V_S = \bs I_{|S|}\) for \(S\in\mathcal{M}\) (where \(\bs I_{|S|}\) denotes the identity matrix of dimension \(|S|\)) and we employ the independent Bernoulli model prior given in equation~(\ref{eq:modelprior}) with (fixed) prior inclusion probability \(\omega=\frac{5}{100}\), so that the mean prior model size is equal to five.
+For comparison reasons, we choose the same conjugate prior set-up as in \citet{lamnisos2013}, i.e.\ we use the prior given in equation~(\ref{eq:prior1}) with \(g=5\), \(\bs W_S = \bs I_{|S|}\) for \(S\in\mathcal{M}\) and we employ the independent Bernoulli model prior given in equation~(\ref{eq:modelprior}) with (fixed) prior inclusion probability \(\omega=\frac{5}{100}\).